kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 One-Year Trailing Total Return: -86.6%
 Exchange: NYSE

+Silvergate Capital is the parent company of Silvergate Bank, a provider of financial infrastructure solutions and services to participants in the digital currency industry.
+Silvergate is a Federal Reserve member bank and the leading provider of innovative financial infrastructure solutions and services for the growing digital currency industry.

 6. Marathon Digital Holdings Inc (MARA)
 Revenue (TTM): $149.6 million
 Net Income (TTM): -$268.5 million
 Market Cap: $551.5 million
 One-Year Trailing Total Return: -87.4%
 Exchange: NASDAQ

+Marathon is a digital asset technology company that mines cryptocurrencies.
+With a focus on the blockchain ecosystem and the generation of digital assets, Marathon operates a proprietary data center in Montana with a maximum power capacity of 105 Megawatts and co-hosts a facility in North Dakota.
+In 2022, Marathon is expected to deploy 133,000 miners, generating approximately 13.3 Exahash.

 ## Results